alxlab-zone66x/Macintosh_Portable_Battery_Adapter/README.md

 There's also a cover that can be 3D printed to give the battery a complete case.
 Padding should be added to keep the battery from moving around inside the case.

+The case is a modified version of the [Macintosh Battery Enclosure 3D model](https://www.thingiverse.com/thing:5185715) done by Stephen Arsenault.
+Thanks!

 ## 3D Printing Notes